 California established the Solar Rights Act in 1978, which limits the ability of HOAs and local governments to prevent the installation of solar panel systems.
 In addition, all property owners in the Golden State enjoy solar easement rights, which they can carry out on a case-by-case basis with their neighbors.
 California also has the Solar Shade Control Act, which prohibits tree branches from shading solar panels (applicable if the tree was planted after the solar energy system was installed).

 You can also get other property owners in the neighborhood on board and show solidarity.
-If you’re still having trouble getting approval from your HOA from solar panels, look at possible technology alternatives: some might be okay with solar shingles or other solar technologies that still help you save money.
+If you’re still having trouble getting approval from your HOA for solar panels, look at possible technology alternatives: some might be okay with solar shingles or other solar technologies that still help you save money.

-This post originally appeared at The HomeSource.
+This original version of this article appeared at The HomeSource.